Historic Resource Management

 Disaster Mitigation for Historic Properties – Citizens impacted by Hurricane Irma, with damage to a structure or building 50 years old or older, may qualify for economic and technical assistance as a Florida Historic Property.
 Disaster Mitigation for Historic Properties

 West Augustine Oral History Project Showcases Life in Mid-1900s – St. Johns County, in conjunction with the West Augustine community and Flagler College, has created the West Augustine Oral History Project to showcase first-hand accounts of the everyday lives of the people of West Augustine from the 1930s through the 1970s.
-Digital copies of the recordings and transcripts are also on the web.

 Historical Surveys are often used as planning tools in development activities.
 Historical Survey standards have been set forth by the National Parks Service.